-The essence of the manic defense is to prevent uncomfortable feelings from entering the conscious mind by keeping yourself busy and/or entertained.
+The essence of the manic defense is to prevent uncomfortable feelings from entering the conscious mind by keeping yourself busy or entertained.

 7w8 lifestyle is intense — 7w8 people spend their time rushing around from one activity to the next.
 They feel like they need to be doing something all the time, and it doesn’t necessarily have to be leisure activities.

-Keeping up with 7w8 is not easy, and 7w8 tendency to be somewhat neglectful when it comes to relationships with their significant others, family and even friends makes it even more complicated.
+Keeping up with 7w8 is not easy.
+And 7w8 tendency to be somewhat neglectful when it comes to relationships with their significant others, family and even friends makes it even more complicated.

-When it comes to relationships, people who belong to the Enneagram 7 Wing 8 personality type are very clear about their needs and expectations.
+When it comes to relationships, people who belong to Enneagram 7 Wing 8 personality type are very clear about their needs and expectations.
 However, they aren’t very considerate of other people’s needs.

-In this sense, the 7w8 is similar to the 8w7 — both are looking for freedom, control and experiences.
+In this sense, the 7w8 is similar to the 8w7 — both are looking for freedom, control, and experiences.
 The difference between the 7w8 and the 8w7 is their core personality types.

-In the Enneagram model, the reason why we do things we do — our motivation — is defined by our core personality type, and our wings are just extra flavor.
+In the Enneagram model, the reason why we do things we do — our motivation — is defined by our core personality type.
+Our wings are just an extra flavor.

-Some personality types may look similar, however they do the same things for very different reasons.
+Some personality types may look similar; however, they do the same things for very different reasons.
 And sometimes we aren’t ready to acknowledge the truth about ourselves.

-And in all honesty, these two subtypes look very similar, and finding out the true type can be only accomplished by examining the underlying need that drives their behavior.
+And in all honesty, these two subtypes look very similar, and finding out the correct type can be only accomplished by examining the underlying need that drives their behavior.

-8w7 are more protective of their loved ones than 7w8 who put themselves first and generally believe that others should be able to take care of themselves just like they do.
+8w7 are more protective of their loved ones than 7w8.
+7w8 put themselves first and generally believe that others should be able to take care of themselves just like they do.